 NMLS is the sole system of licensure for mortgage companies for 58 state agencies and the sole system of licensure for Mortgage Loan Originators (MLOs) for 59 state and territorial agencies.
-Over half of the states also currently manage additional license types through the System in the money services business, debt and consumer finance industries.
+Over three-quarters of the states also currently manage additional license types through the System in the money services business, debt and consumer finance industries.

 NMLS is also the system of record for the registration of depositories, subsidiaries of depositories, and MLOs under the Consumer Financial Protection Bureau’s Regulation G (S.A.F.E.
 Mortgage Licensing Act – Federal Registration of Residential Mortgage Loan Originators), published December 19, 2011.

 NMLS was created by the Conference of State Bank Supervisors (CSBS) and the American Association of Residential Mortgage Regulators (AARMR)1 and began operations in January 2008.
 It is owned and operated by the State Regulatory Registry LLC (SRR)2, a wholly owned subsidiary of CSBS.

 The goal of NMLS is to employ the benefits of local, state-based financial services regulation on a nationwide platform that provides for improved coordination and information sharing among regulators, increased efficiencies for industry, and enhanced consumer protection.

 SRR is governed by a seven-voting member Board of Managers comprised of state banking commissioners and/or state mortgage regulators, including a representative nominated by AARMR.
 The SRR Board of Managers is responsible for all system development, operations, and policy matters concerning NMLS.
 For more information about SRR, including annual reports and financial statements, see About SRR.